Projects per year

 Academic Biography

 - Diagnosis.
-Early detection of acute and chronic pathologies, and acute adverse events - which is accurate, inexpensive and accessible - to be used by healthcare providers, patients and carers, regardless of setting.
+Early detection of acute and chronic pathologies, and acute adverse events.
+The aim is to develop solutions which are accurate, inexpensive and accessible - to be used by healthcare providers, patients and carers, regardless of setting.

 - Education.
 Change behaviours, remove barriers to patients seeking help and achieve patient-centred care.